siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 Here $S_{12}$ refers to the redistribution flow connecting registrations $1$ and $2$.

 This is accounting of energy, not yet its dynamics.
-It is like recording the light in the different pixels of a screen without yet recognizing the movement of the image across them.
-It says only that any admissible reconfiguration must balance exactly.
+It is like accounting for the brightness of the pixels on a screen without yet recognizing the image they compose.

 Once the energy redistribution is recognized as continuous and, in the absence of added terms, source-free, the possible forms of transport become